From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

-All of the metrics provide discrete comprehensibility scores.
+All the metrics provide discrete comprehensibility scores.
 In total, \dsthree includes 12,100 RL measurements, while \dssix includes 440 measurements for each of the other six metrics.
 We use these measurements for \textbf{developer-wise} prediction.

-For \textbf{snippet-wise} prediction, we averaged the comprehensibility measurements for each snippet and rounded the result to create discrete metrics for classification.
-However, for three binary metrics (PBU, ABU, and \BDFIF), the class distribution was highly imbalanced (see \cref{tab:absolute_proxies}).
-This made it impossible to evaluate models using the cross-validation approach described in \cref{subsec:model_training_evaluation}.
+For \textbf{snippet-wise} prediction, we averaged the comprehensibility measurements collected from all subjects for each snippet and rounded the result to create discrete metrics for classification.
+However, for three binary metrics (PBU, ABU, and \BDFIF), the class distribution was highly imbalanced (see \Cref{tab:absolute_proxies}).
+This made it impossible to evaluate models using the cross-validation approach described in \Cref{subsec:model_training_evaluation}.
 As a result, we excluded these metrics and kept the remaining four.
-For the multi-class metric AU, aggregation resulted in classes with too few data points, so we merged them with the "closest" class (i.e class 1 with 0 (as class 0) and class 2 with 3 (as class 1)), making AU a binary metric.
-This class merge is sound in both statistically and conceptually.
+For the multi-class metric AU, aggregation resulted in classes with too few data points, so we merged them with the ``closest'' class (\ie class 1 with 0 (as class 0) and class 2 with 3 (as class 1)), making AU a binary metric.
+This class merge is sound both statistically and conceptually.
 From a class distribution perspective, this will resolve the class imbalance, enabling the models to focus on a broader and more meaningful distinction.
 Conceptually, answering one question is arguably closer to answering none in terms of code understandability, just as answering two is closer to answering all three. \looseness=-1